top of page

 'Fake it 'til you make it' gets a bad press.
 Why I believe we should embrace it.

 I was recently having dinner with a friend, and the topic of my stopping smoking many years ago came up.
 A critical catalyst here was reading The Easy Way to Stop Smoking by Allen Carr.
 Here are three things that stuck with me from the book: 1.
 Addiction to cigarettes is more psychological than chemical.
 2. It’s critical to focus on what we’re getting out of not smoking (and not dwell on what we’re ‘missing out on’).
-3. How we talk about ourselves and to ourselves is importa
+3. How we talk about ourselves and to ourselves is importan

 Dr John Briffa